 And if you’re using a laser in the home, you’ll likely also need a more ventilated area.
 Smaller home laser printers will be fine in most environments, but if you want a larger office-sized printer, you’ll need more space for the printer because of the heat generation and the odors that can be created and emitted in the printing process.
 Most people won’t notice or be bothered by the smells, but those with sensitive noses may want to stay away.

-- Best laser printer deals: Save on Brother and Canon today
+- Best laser printer deals for January 2023: Save on HP and Canon today